-External support to cover costs is very scarce.
-National and municipal governments are called upon ["There are no huge hurdles to becoming proactive energy citizen, but it requires finances as well sometimes, so could be nice If there would be more financial support from the state or municipalities" (Interview 52, individual energy citizen).
+• External support.
+National and municipal governments are called upon: "there are no huge hurdles to becoming proactive energy citizen, but it requires finances as well sometimes, so could be nice If there would be more financial support from the state or municipalities" (Interview 52, individual).